thalen-lab/thalen-website-project/IMAGE_OPTIMIZATION_COMPLETE.md

 ## Overview

-This document provides a comprehensive overview of the responsive image optimization system implemented across the Thalen website.
+This document provides a comprehensive overview of the responsive image optimization system implemented across the NexDyne website.
 All optimizations are **fully implemented and operational**.

 ---